shekhargulati/strman-java/README.md

 compile(group: 'com.shekhargulati', name: 'strman', version: '0.3.0')
 ```

+To learn what we added in the latest version please refer to `./changelog.md`.

 ## Available Functions

 These are the available functions in current version of library: